GhaziRabeh/Cinema-test/README.md

 - Browse and search for movies.
 - View movie details.
 - Register and log in to access features.
-- Add reviews and ratings to movies.

 ### Admin Features
 - Manage movie listings (CRUD operations).
-- View and manage user reviews.
-- Monitor user activity and block users if necessary.

 ---